davidwenxuanzhang/Art-of-Derivation/README.md

 (list will be complete after I graduate from high school)\
 This is a gift for you all.

-*“Pure mathematics is in its way the poetry of logical ideas.” ― Albert Einstein*
+*“Mathematics is the queen of the sciences”
+― Carl Friedrich Gauss*